BekiChemeda/Movie-Recommender/README.md

 # Movie-Recommender
-A movie recommender ML project.
+A movie recommender ML project with different approaches.